The hot-button titles in the school repertory

 Here’s a list of plays and musicals that have been the subjects of community challenges or official prior restraint actions in American high schools and middle schools (and in some rare instances, colleges) in recent years.

 , by Eric Idle and John du Prez, based on a screenplay by Monty Python.
-In July 2014, the drama director at South Williamsport (Pennsylvania) Area Junior/Senior High School went public regarding the cancelation of a planned production of Spamalot
+In July 2014, the drama director at South Williamsport (Pennsylvania) Area Junior/Senior High School went public regarding the cancellation of a planned production of Spamalot

 , saying that the school’s principal had nixed it due to gay content.
 The school administration challenged her, but after internal emails were revealed in August 2014 under Right-to-Know laws, it was clear that “homosexual themes” were the cause.
 Four weeks later, the drama director was fired.